 The 2012 Energy Efficiency Directive establishes a set of binding measures to help the EU reach its 20% energy efficiency target by 2020.
 Under the Directive, all EU countries are required to use energy more efficiently at all stages of the energy chain, from production to final consumption.
 In 2016 the Commission proposed an update to the Energy Efficiency Directive, including a new 30% energy efficiency target for 2030, and measures to update the Directive to make sure the new target is met.
-These specific measures and policies included, for example:
+These specific measures and policies including, for example:

 - The public sector in EU countries should purchase energy efficient buildings, products and services